 Apply for an HMO Licence

 Please apply for a new licence using the Full Licence Application Form.
-We also recommend using the guidance document when completing the form.
+We also recommend using the Guidance Notes when completing the form.

 Please print, complete and return it by post (together with all supporting documents) to: Private Housing Standards, Moorfoot Building, Sheffield, S1 4PL.